UPDATE: March 23, 2012

 - The Enviro Cloth doesn’t leave behind a sticky residue that attracts dust and dirt

-Note: For absolutely streak-free windows, you might want to also invest in a Window Cloth (which does more than just windows, believe me).
+Note: For absolutely streak-free windows, you might want to also invest in a Polishing Cloth , from e-cloth (which does more than just windows, believe me).